JohnL3/milestone-project-four/README.md

 To run the file type the following into the ternimal: source create_all.sql; and hit enter
 You should now have all the tables, you can confirm this by tying in the terminal: show tables;
 To Exit type in: exit

+## Credits

+I used the following site for recipes and some of the images: [The mealDB](https://www.themealdb.com/) I also used images from the following site from there free stock photos: [pexels.com](https://www.pexels.com/search/desserts/)